1.5 meters distance only works if the air is moist enough.

 3 What else can we do to reduce corona infections?

-Because from October onwards the sunlight is insufficient and the humidity too low to positively influence the spread of the virus, it is important to place humidifiers, preferably with UV lamps, in homes, schools, public buildings, health care institutions (and soon also in the hospitality industry when it is allowed to open again).
+Because from October onwards the sunlight is insufficient and the humidity is too low to positively influence the spread of the virus, it is important to place humidifiers, preferably with UV lamps, in homes, schools, public buildings, health care institutions (and soon also in the hospitality industry when it is allowed to open again).

 A safe margin for relative humidity depends on the (room) temperature.